rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 The aliases are only defined temporarily, for the time of the user session.

-For permanent use, they must be created in the :
+For permanent use, they must be created in the:

 * `.bashrc` file in the user's login directory;
 * `/etc/profile.d/alias.sh` file for all users.

-💡 **Warning:**
+!!!
+Warning
     Special care must be taken when using aliases which can be potentially dangerous!
-For example, an alias set up without the administrator's knowledge :
+For example, an alias set up without the administrator's knowledge:

     ```bash
     alias cd='rm -Rf'